isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution754.md

 ---
-title: Smart Cabinet
+title: Static Parcel Dimension, Weight and Scan Equipment
 permalink: /productivity-solutions-grant/solutionrepo/solution754
 ---

 ### Description

-The Smart Cabinet provides continuous stock monitoring and access control to the inventory stored in the Smart Cabinet.
-User information and usage can be retrieved for tracking and monitoring purpose.
-The storage system is ideal for storing of consumables and high value items.
+The Static Parcel Dimension, Weight and Scan Equipment profiles parcel based on weight, volume, dimension and bar code information of freight for courier, postal and cargo industry as well as warehouse quickly and accurately .
+The equipment improves the handling process by taking quick measurement and automatically transferring the data so there is no slowdown in the operations.

-Cost of equipment capped at $26,250 per unit (Direct Purchase) and $10,000 per unit (Subscription/Leasing).
+Cost of equipment capped at $21,250 per unit.

 ### Details of Solution